|

 In the first window select Transfer to

-In the window next it to the right select in Mailbox (or whatever other
+In the window next it to the right select in Mailbox (or whatever other mailbox you choose)

 Go to the next window below and skip rest